notaryproject/specifications/trust-store-trust-policy-specification.md

 ### Certificate Revocation Evaluation

-If the certificate revocation trust-store setting is set to `skip`, skip the below steps. therwise, check for revocation status for certificate and certificate chain.
+If the certificate revocation trust-store setting is set to `skip`, skip the below steps. otherwise, check for revocation status for certificate and certificate chain.

 1. If the revocation status of any of the certificates cannot be determined (revocation unavailable) and `signingIdentityRevocation` is set to either `enforceWithFailOpen` or `warn` then log a warning and skip the below steps.
    Otherwise, fail the signature validation and exit.